DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

 Following design thoughts prior to finalising the production board, the following improvements have been added.

 Change from OneWire to using a two wire I2C Expander.
-This provides 64 individual addresses, so essentially 64 stacked IPEM's.
+This provides 64 individual addresses, so essentially 64 stacked IPEM's (although this is theoretical).

 The design improvement is a much more sensible route as you now assign a fixed address to each board using a DIP switch.
 This also makes it so much easier is field and with software support and configuration.